Royston, Hertfordshire: Schools

+Media

+Local news and television programmes are provided by BBC East and ITV Anglia.
+Television signals are received from the Sandy Heath TV transmitter.

+The town is covered by both BBC Three Counties Radio and BBC Radio Cambridgeshire.
+Other radio stations including Heart Hertfordshire, Star Radio, and Royston Radio, a community based station.

+The Royston Crow is the town's local weekly newspaper which publishes on Thursdays.

 Landmarks

 The public open space and nature reserve of Therfield Heath (also known as Royston Heath) overlooks the town from a hill to the south-west.
 The Icknield Way Path passes through the village on its journey of 110 mile from Ivinghoe Beacon in Buckinghamshire to Knettishall Heath in Suffolk.

 In 1742 a strange cave carved out of the chalk was discovered in the centre of Royston.
 Royston Cave is located underneath the central crossroads of the town.
 The carvings in the cave have led to much speculation about the origin and function of the cave.

 Popular culture

 Royston Arts Festival was revived in 2007 and now runs annually around the last week of September or the first week of October.
 Royston Town Band is a brass band that was founded in the mid-19th century as the Royston Volunteer Band.
 The band celebrated its 150th anniversary in 2014.

 The Battle of Royston was a fictional battle in William Le Queux' The Invasion of 1910.
 The book describes how a German Army invades England through East Anglia and marches on London.
 Royston is where a battle takes place which fails to halt their advance.

 In the 1965 fictional children's television series, Thunderbirds, one eccentric puppet character who was involved in a rescue mission was called Deborah the Duchess of Royston.
 The episode was called "The Duchess Assignment".

+Royston was the home town of writer Geoff McQueen who devised the 1980s TV series The Bill.
+The fictional home station Sun Hill was named after the Royston street of the same name.

 Royston is a named location toward the end of the novel About a Boy, but is not named in the film adaptation.

 Royston is the hometown of Dr. Sharon on Ted Lasso.